pascallanger/DIY-Multiprotocol-TX-Module/README.md

 You also need some [antennas](http://www.banggood.com/2_4GHz-3dBi-RP-SMA-Connector-Booster-Wireless-Antenna-Modem-Router-p-979407.html) and [cables](http://www.banggood.com/10cm-PCI-UFL-IPX-to-RPSMA-Female-Jack-Pigtail-Cable-p-924933.html).

 ###Microcontroller
-The main program is running on a ATMEGA328 running @16MHz and 3.3V.
+The main program is running on an ATMEGA328 running @16MHz and 3.3V.
 An [Arduino pro mini](http://www.banggood.com/Wholesale-New-Ver-Pro-Mini-ATMEGA328-328p-5V-16MHz-Arduino-Compatible-Nano-Size-p-68534.html) can be used to build your own Multimodule.

 Using stripboard: